 Farm-to-Table Thanksgiving Menu Items

-Creating a farm-to-table Thanksgiving menu doesn’t necessarily require special farm-to-table recipes.
+Creating a Farm-to-Table Thanksgiving menu doesn’t necessarily require special farm to table recipes.

 A lot of the holiday favorites you’re used to could probably be sourced from a local farm.
 Not coincidentally, many Thanksgiving classics are based on those foods that are in season this time of year.